Skip to main content

 There is a per-person fee of $30 per spot to participate in put-and-take hunts.
 The bag limit for put-and-take pheasant hunting is two birds of either sex , except at Pigeon River, Willow Slough, and Winamac FWAs, where the limit is two roosters only.
 A hunter filling their limit in the put-and-take hunt may not take any more pheasants that day.

-When applications are being accepted, hunters can reserve put-and-take pheasant hunts online at hunting.IN.gov.
-Hunts are no longer available first-come, first-served at the property.
+When applications are open, hunters can reserve put-and-take pheasant hunts online through the Indiana DNR Reserved Hunt page.
+Please note that hunts are no longer available on a first-come, first-served basis at the property.

 Hunters can select the date, property, and area for their hunt.